merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 This creates the table from the paper and plops it into a directory `WW_TABLES`, which stores all tables from the paper.

-## Analysis X: Comparing sequence similarity regimes
+## Analysis 2: Comparing sequence similarity regimes

-This analysis is a behind-the-scenes of the supplemental information entitled "_Regimes of sequence similarity probed by metagenomics, SAR11 cultured geomes, and protein families_", and provides explicit reproducibility steps to create Figure S_PS.
+This analysis is a behind-the-scenes of the supplemental information entitled "_Regimes of sequence similarity probed by metagenomics, SAR11 cultured geomes, and protein families_", and provides explicit reproducibility steps to create Figure S1.
 Basically, we need to estimate the percent similarity from read recruitment results, from pangenomic comparisons, and from the Pfams that HIMB83 genes match to.
 Given the eclectic data sources, this is a rather lengthy process that I'll break up into 3 parts: (1) read recruitment, (2) pangenome, and (3) Pfam.
-Each of these steps creates a file `18_PERCENT_ID*.txt` that forms the data for each of the 3 histograms in Figure S_PS.
+Each of these steps creates a file `18_PERCENT_ID*.txt` that forms the data for each of the 3 histograms in Figure S1.

 ### (1) HIMB83 read recruitment